Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 January 3rd 2022 v1.53.2

 - Fix for Characteristics modifier which was adding twice on the skill target display in rolls.
+- Resolved issue with Custom Spell Advantage rule (which basic removed advantage modifier from casting), this will now also disable Advantage for Langange Magick skill roll aswell as spellbook rolls.
+And removes the gold star indicator when disabled too.

 December 6th 2021 v1.53.1